guardianproject/info/content/blog/2017-04-17-f-droid-lubbock-report-what-we-want-to-know.md

   1. Are users able to add a repo from a collection they view on desktop?
       * Yes.
 Surprisingly, the majority of participants did not have trouble scanned the QR code and adding the repo.
       * Same confusions as mentioned above about knowing if it worked and locating the repo.
       * “I don’t know if it worked.
-How do I know if it worked?&#8221;
+How do I know if it worked?”
   2. Is the word choice clear?
       * Somewhat.
 It didn’t trip people up from completing the task.
       * Multiple people commented that the word repository didn’t resonate with them.
 They preferred the word Collections.</ul> </p>